New Tempe Arena

 The New Tempe Arena was a proposed sports facility to be constructed in Tempe, Arizona, that would have served as a permanent new home arena for the Arizona Coyotes of the National Hockey League (NHL).
 This was part of a conceptual $1.7 billion Tempe Entertainment District at hand.
-The proposal would have also included hotels, retail, apartments, and even a theater.
+The proposal would have also included hotels, retail, apartments, and a theater.
 It was ultimately rejected by City of Tempe voters on May 16, 2023.

-Design & Construction
+Design and construction

 After years of informal negotiations between the City of Tempe Economic Development Development Office and Arizona Coyotes management, the Coyotes proposed a 16,000-seat arena that would have been located on a parcel of city owned land adjacent to the Salt River.
-The project would have been built on an old city dump site, requiring remediation and would have also been to relocate the city's municipal maintenance and storage facility that's currently on the site.
+The project would have been built on an old city dump site, requiring remediation and reloating the city's municipal maintenance and storage facility on the site.